ronisbr/PrettyTables.jl/README.md

 ## Formats

-The folowing table formats are available:
+The following table formats are available:

 `unicode` (**Default**)